Department Graduate Handbook

 9. The instructor should never ask GTAs to perform tasks that lie outside their normal pedagogical duties, e.g., “soda runs.”

 10. If the instructor is unhappy with the pedagogical performance of a GTA, all effort should be made to resolve the issue by thoughtful, considerate discussion between the two.
-If the problem nevertheless persists, the faculty instructor should refer the matter to the Graduate Studies Chair.
+If the problem nevertheless persists, the faculty instructor should refer the matter to the Director of Graduate Studies.

 Responsibilities of the GTA